 We’re a SaaS company.
 And, we’re one that helps other companies make sense of their data and get stronger metrics to help drive more revenue.
 So, it only made sense to delve into the best SaaS metrics out there.

-Related: Learn how Ruler enables marketers to attribute their closed revenue back to their marketing channels and campaigns
+Related: How Ruler attributes closed revenue back to marketing channels and campaigns

 So, we spoke to experts in the SaaS industry to learn more about which SaaS metrics they track and why they’re important.